bdingjd/One-Factor-Hull-White-Pricing-Model/README.md

 The implementation consists of model volatility parameter calibration based on closed form and Bermudan sawption pricing based on trinomial tree lattices.

-It was coded in c++ and bound with python through jupyter notebook.
+Python - c++ bindings were applied and the model was run through jupyter notebook.